UI Testing: A Detailed Guide

 - User tries to copy password to password field

 - User clicks Help button

-BrowserStack offers 2000+ real browsers and devices for manual and automated testing.
-Testers can log in, select devices, browsers and operating systems on which they wish to run test cases and start.
-The entire process is built to provide convenience, efficiency, speed and accuracy to testers and developers alike.
-With a wide range of integrations and debugging tools, BrowserStack is built to not just identify bugs, but resolve them at the quickest.
+BrowserStack offers 3000+ real browsers and devices for manual and automated testing.
+Testers can log in, and select devices, browsers, and operating systems on which they wish to run test cases, and start.
+The entire process is built to provide convenience, efficiency, speed, and accuracy to testers and developers alike.
+With a wide range of integrations and debugging tools, BrowserStack is built to not just identify bugs but resolve them at the earliest.